elephantscale/kafka-in-docker/README.md

 ### Quickstart-2: Build docker containers

+We do use some custom built containers.
 Only have to do this once

 ```bash
 $   cd  kafka-in-docker